tttmmmyyyy/fixlang/Document.md

 ## Calling C functions

-To call C functions, use the following expression:
+To call C a function, use the following expression:

 ```
 CALL_C[{c_function_signature}, {arg_0}, {arg_1}, ...]